ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 ## Project Overview
 [Citi Bike](https://citibikenyc.com/homepage) is a bike-sharing program in New York City, providing both classic pedal bikes and e-bikes for convenient, affordable, and fun transportation around the city.
 You can rent a bike using the Citi Bike app or the Lyft ride-hailing app.
 A rider can pick up a bike at one station and return it to any other station.

-The [Citi Bike NYC System Dataset](https://citibikenyc.com/system-data) contains detailed trip records from the Citi Bike bicycle-sharing system in New York City.
-Each data point includes data such as a unique trip identifier, trip duration, start and end times, station locations, the bike used, membership type, and many other fields.
+The [Citi Bike NYC System Dataset](https://citibikenyc.com/system-data) contains trip records from the Citi Bike bicycle-sharing system in New York City.
+Each data point includes a unique trip identifier, trip duration, start and end times, station locations, the bike used, membership type, and many other fields.
 The dataset can be used for analyzing commuting patterns, bike usage, and urban mobility in New York City.

 I originally used this dataset late last year to learn new techniques in time series forecasting using gradient boosting models, while also studying MLOps best practices on the side.
-It is a good dataset for studying since it is a real-world dataset and Citi Bike regularly uploads new data on a monthly basis, so there is an opportunity to incorporate data drift methods and deploy it in the cloud.
+It is a good dataset for learning since it is a real-world dataset and Citi Bike regularly uploads new data on a monthly basis, so there is an opportunity to incorporate data drift methods and deploy it in the cloud.

 ## How to Get the Data
 Citi Bike stores their historical trip data in an [S3 bucket](https://s3.amazonaws.com/tripdata/index.html).
-The data in `data/raw/` was processed from a previous project by aggregating the daily total rides from January 2023 to June 2024, which are stored in individual parquet files in the `data/raw/` directory.
+The data in `data/raw/` was previously processed from a past project of mine by aggregating the daily total rides from January 2023 to June 2024, which are stored in individual parquet files in the `data/raw/` directory.
 The aggregation code to do the aggregation is in `notebooks/1 Processing time series data.ipynb`.

 ## Folder Structure
 The project uses a standard project folder structure: